ghostwan/Virtual-Deck-Of-Cards/README.md

 - See who played a card
 - Clear the playing area
 - Option to claim trick and see who won tricks
-- Option to Exchange card : Hide values, put all cards on the table and ask someone to pick one
+- Option to exchange card : Hide values, put all cards on the table and ask someone to pick one
 - Option to block players actions when it's not there turn (to prevent chaos =) )
 - Option to end turn after playing a card
-- Option to prevent to block retrieving card from playing area (game with trick don't need it)
+- Option to block card retrieving from playing area (game with trick don't need it)
 - Option to display 4 colors for your cards
 - Option to play sound for a more realistic party
 - Option for the number of deck to play with